 Numerous drugs affect the excretion of 5-HIAA by different mechanisms, including increased serotonin synthesis, metabolism, and release and inhibition of uptake.
 The following medications can interfere with 5-HIAA results.
 If clinically feasible, discontinue the following medications at least 48 hours before specimen collection.

-Patient should also avoid tobacco, tea and coffee for 48 hours before and during specimen collection.
+Patient should also avoid caffeinated beverages such as tea and coffee or caffeinated foods for 48 hours before and during specimen collection.

 1. de Herder W: Biochemistry of neuroendocrine tumours.
 Best Pract Res Clin Endocrinol Metab 2007 Mar;21(1):33-41

 2. Manini P, Andreoli R, Cavazzini S, et al: Liquid chromatography-electrospray tandem mass spectrometry of acidic monoamine metabolites.
 J Chromatogr B Biomed Sci Appl 2000 July 21;744(2):423-431